feelinglovelynow/ace-graph-database/README.md

       * Request:
           * Array of items formatted as `{ id: '', x: {}, graphs: [] }`
           * Request Item can support
-1. Validate Schema Additions
-    * Node or edge name may not start w/ [ Ace ]
-    * No triple underscores (DELIMETER) b/c we use them as delimeters
-    * Don't allow uid or _uid to be a prop
-    * Do not allow the forward and the reverse relationship propName to be the same propName
+1. Schema: Do not allow the forward and the reverse relationship propName to be the same propName
 1. On Error Flow
     * Retry: Count, MS Before Trying Again
     * Log to KV